-Crown Mountain Park and Recreation District Reconciliation of the Statement of Revenues, Expenditures, and Changes in Fund Balances of Governmental Funds to the Statement of Activities
+Crown Mountain Park and Recreation District Reconciliation of the Statement of Revenues, Expenditures, and Changes in Fund Balances of Governmental Funds to the Statement of Activities For the year ended December 31, 2020

-Total net change in fund balances - governmental funds \$ (64,726) Amounts reported for governmental activities in the Statement of Activities are different because: Governmental funds report capital outlays as expenditures in the year the costs are incurred; however, the government-wide financial statements report capital outlays as an addition to capital assets.
+Total net change in fund balances - governmental funds \$ (8,392) Amounts reported for governmental activities in the Statement of Activities are different because: Governmental funds report capital outlays as expenditures in the year the costs are incurred; however, the government-wide financial statements report capital outlays as an addition to capital assets.
 The cost of capital assets is allocated to expense over the estimated useful lives of the underlying assets.
-Amounts capitalized Depreciation expense 99,121 (61,563) Government-wide financial statements amortize the premium received on debt issuance over the life of the bonds.
+Amounts capitalized Depreciation expense 634,392 (108,794) Government-wide financial statements amortize the premium received on debt issuance over the life of the bonds.
 20,435 Governmental funds report debt principal payments as other financing uses; however, the government-wide financial statements report debt principal payments as reductions of long-term debt.
-375,000 Accrued compensated absences is reported in the Statement of Activities, but does not require the use of current financial resources; therefore, the change in accrued compensated absences is not reported as an expenditure in the governmental funds.
-777 Accrued interest expense on long-term debt is reported in the Statement of Activities, but does not require the use of current financial resources; therefore, the change in accrued interest expense is not reported as an expenditure in the governmental funds. \$ 781 369,825
+400,000 Accrued compensated absences is reported in the Statement of Activities, but does not require the use of current financial resources; therefore, the change in accrued compensated absences is not reported as an expenditure in the governmental funds.
+(7,508) Accrued interest expense on long-term debt is reported in the Statement of Activities, (,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, but does not require the use of current financial resources; therefore, the change in accrued interest expense is not reported as an expenditure in the governmental funds. \$ 1,000 931,133